seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 > journalA, journalB, count of common authors.

 To avoid that writing this result would slow down the loop, it is just given to a queue, which is offloaded in a separate thread.
-This thread uses a FileChannel to continuously write on disk in a simple way.
+This thread uses a `FileChannel` to continuously write on disk in an efficient way.

-Note: I have tried using a StringBuilder to build up a significant portion of text before sending it to the disk - but it was actually slower.
+Note: I have tried using a `StringBuilder` to accumulate a significant portion of text before sending it to the disk - but it was actually slower.

-**--- the following tips are those which improved the baseline x 20 ---**
+**--- 💥the following tips are those which improved the baseline x 20💥 ---**

 ## Parallel streams or virtual threads?
 Both!
 The two loops on the journals are managed with parallel streams.
 For each pair of journals, their similarity is simply the count of their joint authors.
 This count is performed by a small function which is delegated to a virtual thread.
-[I had started by thinking, should I used parallelStreams or virtual threads?, but actually nothing prevents from leveraging them both].
+Virtual threads and parallel streams work well together - and again, [check the code](https://github.com/seinecle/MapsOfScience/blob/c9b979c05e6472fd8f53f9e6b1ef11afa9e620f8/src/main/java/net/clementlevallois/functions/mapsofscience/JournalSimilaritiesComputer.java) and you'll see that it is managed in one line of code for each.

-I tried to see if executor.submit() (then retrieving the Future value) would give better results than executor.execute(), but it did not.
+I tried to see if executor.submit() (then retrieving the `Future` value) would give better results than executor.execute(), but it did not.

 ## Comparison of sets of authors: not that obvious
 This is a trivial part: each of the 2 journals has a group of authors.
 How many authors are present in the two groups?
 Just take the intersection of the two sets and get its size!
 There are actually several ways to do this:

 - use the "retainAll" method provided by the Set collection.
-[First it did not work](https://stackoverflow.com/questions/76326766/fastutil-operation-on-set-fails-with-long-type), then it worked but performance turned out not to be disappointing.
+[First it did not work](https://stackoverflow.com/questions/76326766/fastutil-operation-on-set-fails-with-long-type), then it worked but performance turned out to be disappointing.
 - loop through the elements of a set, check for each element if it is contained in the other set.
 This is the approach that gives me the best results.
-Not using parallel streams as it does not give better results than a classic Iterator.
-SplitIterator didn't bring a performance boost either.
+Not using parallel streams as it does not give better results than a classic `Iterator`. `SplitIterator` didn't bring a performance boost either.

 Also, big gains in speed at this step came from simply looping through the **shortest** Set, not the longest - of course!
 Just added a check on the size of the two sets of authors at the beginning of the comparison, that's all.